kiprotect/kb/README.md

 If you have questions regarding this project here's how to get answers:

-* If your question could be of interest to other people as well please create an issue in our [issue tracker](https://github.com/DPKit/gdpr-portal/issues), as this will allow the community to help you and will make the answer accessible to other people that might have the same question.
+* If your question could be of interest to other people as well please create an issue in our [issue tracker](https://github.com/kiprotect/kb/issues), as this will allow the community to help you and will make the answer accessible to other people that might have the same question.
-* If you want to ask a question but do not want to do so publicly, feel free to send us an e-mail to **gdpr-portal@dpkit.com**
+* If you want to ask a question but do not want to do so publicly, feel free to send us an e-mail to **kb@kiprotect.com**

 # Imprint

-This project is maintained by 7scientists GmbH (https://7scientists.com).
+This project is maintained by KIProtect GmbH (https://kiprotect.com).